 Why a Mobile Notary business paid off for me — and how I did it

+Updated 9-4-24.
 I come from a family of entrepreneurs, so it wasn’t a surprise to them when I left a corporate job to start my own business.
-After trying a few other at-home business ideas, I knew I found the right one when I became a Notary.
+After trying a few other at-home business ideas, I knew I had found the right one when I became a Notary.
 I started my Notary business, “Sealed with Integrity” in 2014 and I haven’t looked back.

 You may be surprised to learn that 90% or more of my Notary work is general mobile Notary work instead of Signing Agent assignments.
 That might surprise some Notaries, but I can tell you with confidence that you can make a living without focusing on loan documents.